sergadin/dbd-oracle/README.md

                :encoding :utf-8))
 ```

-Encoding parameter is used for conversion character strings between
+Encoding parameter is used for conversion of character strings between
 OCI library and Lisp. :utf-8 is the default encoding.
 Possible
 values for encoding parameter is the same as for CFFI string
 conversion functions.